Xerbo/furaffinity-dl/README.md

 ## Disclaimer
 It is your own responsibility to check whether batch downloading is allowed by FurAffinity terms of service and to abide by them.
 For further disclaimers see LICENSE.

+## See also

+There is a similar downloader for VCL art library, see https://github.com/Shnatsel/vcl-dl